|Nutritional Guidelines (per serving)|

 Salt to taste and serve immediately with soy sauce for dipping.
 Yum!

-Looking for more delicious vegetarian and vegan Chinese food recipes?
-Here's a few more you might enjoy:
+Are you looking for more delicious vegetarian and vegan Chinese food recipes?
+Here's a few: